grafana/alloy/docs/sources/tasks/collect-logs-in-kubernetes.md

 1. If you have more than one endpoint to write logs to, repeat the `endpoint` block for additional endpoints.

-The following example demonstrates configuring `loki.write` with multiple endpoints and mixed usage of basic authentication, and a `loki.source.file` component which forwards logs to it.
+The following example demonstrates configuring `loki.write` with multiple endpoints, mixed usage of basic authentication, and a `loki.source.file` component that forwards logs to Loki.

 ```alloy
 loki.write "default" {